Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactions_dapp.rst

    :alt: StreamPlayer
    :align: center

-If the registration was successful, you should see your current public key and your current nonce displayed.
+If the registration was successful, your current public key and your next nonce are displayed.

 .. note::